How to get a clean, healthy face: Your ultimate skincare FAQ

 Twice a day is plenty - once in the morning and again in the evening.

-Washing too often dries out your skin, removing natural oils that your body uses to keep your face moisturized and protected.
-Having a lot of oils on your skin is bad, but zero oil is also not good.
+However, washing too often dries out your skin, removing natural oils that your body uses to keep your face moisturized and protected.
+Having too much oil on your skin is bad, but zero oil is also not good.